Engineering Webinar Series: All 12 Webinars

 Storm Hardening for Distribution Systems (March 14)

 The trend in the industry is to design more resilient systems that go beyond basic reliability.
-We will review techniques for hardening distribution systems, including increasing weather loading, increasing load factors, upgrading key poles on the system, and undergrounding.
+You will review techniques for hardening distribution systems, including increasing weather loading, increasing load factors, upgrading key poles on the system, and undergrounding.

 Inspection of In-Service Wood Poles (April 11)

-We will review the requirements of the NESC as it relates to pole inspections, and address inspection cycles and methods.
+You will review the requirements of the NESC as it relates to pole inspections, and address inspection cycles and methods.
 Estimating reduced strength of wood poles will also be covered.

 Overview of Double Circuit Design (May 9)